CommitOps/commitops.github.io/docs/Interview-QnA/linux-questions-answers.md

 ---

-???+ note "Explain the file content commands along with the description."
+???+ question "Explain the file content commands along with the description."

     - `head`: Displays the beginning of a file.
     - `tail`: Displays the end of a file.